Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Results

-Clatterbuck \emph{et al.}~\cite{idealandmagnetic:2002} computed the ideal strength of Fe in the [001] direction considering the FM order, a collinear anti-ferromagnetic structure (AFM, magnetic moment sequence $\uparrow \downarrow$) and a collinear double layer anti-ferromagnetic structure (DAFM, magnetic moment sequence $\uparrow \uparrow \downarrow\downarrow$).
-Their results show that Fe remains FM up to the point of its elastic instability during uniaxial tension, which lies at approximately $\epsilon_\text{m}=15\,\%$ with $c/a\approx 1.16$ and $\Omega/\Omega_{\text{exp}}> 1$ ($\Omega_{\text{exp}}$ denotes the experimental atomic volume of bcc Fe).
-Further evidence is given by Tsetseris~\cite{Tsetseris:2005} and Fri\'{a}k \emph{et al.}~\cite{Friak:2001} which published minimum energy contour plots with respect to various magnetic orders (FM, AFM, and DAFM order by Fri�ak et al. and non-collinear magnetism via a spin spiral formalism by Tsetseris) as a function of the bct geometry thereby defining magnetic phase boundaries between different magnetic states.
-According to both references, FM order is the predominant magnetic order in the configuration space for $c/a\le 1.25$ and $\Omega/\Omega_{\text{exp}}\ge 0.95$.
-Both references hence indicate that the point of elastic instability of Fe reported by Clatterbuck \emph{et al.} is indeed located far from the borderline of FM order towards any other investigated magnetic ground state order.
-Hence, here we assume that Fe and also the present Fe-rich binary alloys stay FM during the deformation process.
+Clatterbuck \emph{et al.}~\cite{idealandmagnetic:2002} computed the ITS of Fe in the $[001]$ direction considering FM order, a collinear anti-ferromagnetic structure (AFM, magnetic moment sequence $\uparrow \downarrow$), and a collinear double layer anti-ferromagnetic structure (DAFM, magnetic moment sequence $\uparrow \uparrow \downarrow\downarrow$).
+Their results show that Fe remains FM up to the point of its elastic instability during uniaxial tension, which lies at approximately $\epsilon_\textrm{m}=15\,\%$ with $c/a\approx 1.16$ and $\Omega/\Omega_{\textrm{exp}}> 1$ ($\Omega_{\textrm{exp}}$ denotes the experimental atomic volume of bcc Fe).
+Further evidence is given by Tsetseris~\cite{Tsetseris:2005} and Fri\'{a}k \emph{et al.}~\cite{Friak:2001} who published minimum energy contour plots with respect to various magnetic orders (FM, AFM, and DAFM order by Fri\'{a}k \emph{et al.} and non-collinear magnetism via a spin spiral formalism by Tsetseris) as a function of the bct geometry, thereby defining magnetic phase boundaries between different magnetic states.
+According to these references, the FM state is the predominant magnetic order in the configuration space for $c/a\le 1.25$ and $\Omega/\Omega_{\textrm{exp}}\ge 0.95$.
+Both references hence indicate that the point of elastic instability of Fe reported by Clatterbuck \emph{et al.} is indeed located far from the borderline of FM order towards any other investigated magnetic state.

-The ideal tensile strength $\sigma_{\text{m}}$ corresponding to the strain $\epsilon_{\text{m}}$ from our and other calculations in $[001]$ direction for iron are listed in Table~\ref{table:one}.
-It can be seen that the three projector-augmented wave (PAW) works~\cite{inherent:property,Cerny:2007,Liu} show similar stress values, however scatter somewhat in $\epsilon_{\text{m}}$.
-Namely, Clatter \emph{et al.}~\cite{inherent:property} reported a value of $\sigma_{\text{m}}=12.6$ GPa at $\varepsilon_{\text{m}}= 15$\% and Liu \emph{et al.}~\cite{Liu} gave a value of $\sigma_{\text{m}}$=$12.4$ GPa at $\epsilon_{\text{m}}$=$14$\%.
-Furthermore, the two $\sigma_{\text{m}}$ values obtained by the all-electron full-potential linear augmented plane wave (FP-LAPW) method differ by $1.5$ GPa ($\sim11\%$).
-Compared to these theoretical full-potential data, the EMTO result for the stress of Fe is slightly smaller but still in reasonably good agreement.
-We obtained $c/a\approx 1.18$ and $\Omega/\Omega_{\text{exp}}\approx 1.04$ for the point of instability of Fe in agreement with Clatterbuck \emph{et al.}~\cite{idealandmagnetic:2002}Finally, we computed that the bct to orth branching occurs at $\epsilon=19\,\%$ well above $\epsilon_{m}$ in accordance with Ref.~\onlinecite{inherent:property}.